 Importing Food

-You can bring in coffee and herbs for personal use, as long as they are sealed in their original packaging.
-No fruit or vegetables can be brought into Cayman in luggage.
+You can also bring in coffee and herbs for personal use, if they are sealed in their original packaging.

-It is possible to import a firearm or your firearms collection to the Island, however, the Cayman Islands has very strict laws on the possession of unregistered firearms.
+It is possible to import a firearm or your firearm collection to the island; however, the Cayman Islands has very strict laws on the possession of unregistered firearms.
 It is illegal to possess a firearm without a Firearms Licence authorised by the Commissioner of Police.
-Punishment for this offence is severe with a minimum of 10 years imprisonment.
+Punishment for this offense is severe, with a minimum of 15 years’ imprisonment, or 10 years with a guilty plea.
 To import, the applicant must complete a Firearms Licence and Import form, which can be obtained from the Royal Cayman Islands Police Service (RCIPS).
-In addition to providing the various supporting documents, the applicant will be required to declare that their firearm will be stored in a locked box or safe bolted to the wall and floor and the RCIPS reserve the right to inspect the safe, firearm and ammunition at any time.
-There is an active gun club on the Island called the Cayman Islands Sport Shooting Association (CISSA).
+In addition to providing various supporting documents, the applicant will be required to declare that their firearm will be stored in a locked box or safe bolted to the wall and floor.
+The RCIPS reserves the right to inspect the safe, firearm and ammunition at any time.

 Kitchen Appliances

 Most rental apartments come with appliances such as a washer/dryer, dishwasher, microwave, refrigerator and oven.
-A fully furnished apartment should also come with a toaster, kettle and coffee maker but if they don’t, then the local home centres stock these items.
-Check with your landlord beforehand so you know what will be included.
+A fully furnished apartment should also come with a toaster, kettle and coffee maker, but if they don’t, then local home centres, such as A. L. Thompson’s stock these items.
+Check with your landlord beforehand to find out what is included.

 Medication